Riemann-Silberstein geometric phase in 4D polarization space: Introduction

-The optical PB phase has recently attracted significant attention for its crucial role in wavefront manipulation by metasurfaces \cite{RN27,RN26,RN25,RN24,RN23,RN22,RN21,zeng2025metalasers}.
-This phase arises from SU(2) polarization evolution on the Poincaré sphere \cite{RN20,RN19}, which is a 2D space describing the polarization of a two-component vector field.
-However, light is an electromagnetic wave comprising an electric field $\mathbf{E}$ and a magnetic field $\mathbf{H}$, which form a bispinor in the Dirac-like framework \cite{barnett2014optical,alpeggiani2018}.
+The PB phase has recently attracted significant attention for its crucial role in topological meta-optics and structured light manipulation \cite{RN27,RN26,RN25,RN24,RN23,song2021plasmonic,RN22,RN21,zeng2025metalasers}.
+This phase arises from SU(2) evolution of electric polarization on the Poincaré sphere \cite{RN20,RN19}, which is a 2D space describing the polarization of a two-component spinor.
+However, light is an electromagnetic wave comprising an electric field $\mathbf{E}$ and a magnetic field $\mathbf{H}$, which can be described as a bispinor in the Dirac-like formulations of Maxwell's equations \cite{barnett2014optical,alpeggiani2018}.
 For monochromatic waves, both $\mathbf{E}$ and $\mathbf{H}$ are two-component vector fields within the local frame defined by their polarization ellipses \cite{RN35,RN18}, and their polarizations can be different.
 Consequently, the complete polarization state of a monochromatic electromagnetic wave resides in a 4D Hilbert space (i.e., direct sum of electric and magnetic polarization spaces), termed RS space in this paper, which simultaneously characterizes electric, magnetic, and hybrid electric-magnetic polarizations.
-The SU(4) evolution of the 4D complete polarization can generate nontrivial geometric phases beyond the conventional PB phase, which has thus far remained elusive.
-These geometric phases are essential to understanding the complete vector properties of light and making full use of its degrees of freedom.
+The SU(4) evolution of the 4D complete polarization can give rise to nontrivial geometric phases beyond the conventional PB phase, which have thus far remained elusive.
+These RS-space geometric phases are essential to establishing a unified geometric framework for light-matter interactions involving complex materials or structured light.